-Now, don’t run off on me.
-I know the term “extinction bursts” seems really clinical and cold, but don’t worry: we’re going to go over exactly what this term means, why it can derail even the best sleep training, and how you (the sleep-deprived parent) can deal.
+Don’t run off on me!
+I know the term “extinction bursts” seems really clinical and cold, but don’t worry.
+We’re going to go over exactly what this term means, why it can derail even the best sleep training, and how you (the sleep-deprived parent) can deal.

 Extinction Bursts: What They Are

 - A reinforcement is something that reinforces, or encourages, a particular behavior.
-This can be a reward for good behavior (think offering a sticker for good table manners) or parental attention for bad behavior (think mom or dad paying attention to a toddler when he throws a tantrum, OR, for a more “sleep-focused” example, think mom or dad racing into the nursery and picking up baby every time she cries during nighttime waking).
+This can be a reward for good behavior (think offering a sticker for good table manners) or parental attention for bad behavior.
+(Think mom or dad paying attention to a toddler when he throws a tantrum.
+OR, for a more “sleep-focused” example, think mom or dad racing into the nursery and picking up baby every time she stirs during the night.)

 - Extinction bursts are something that happen when you, the parent, stop reinforcing a behavior.
 Your child starts to realize that his behavior (whether it’s throwing a tantrum or crying at night) is no longer getting the response from you that it once did.
-So you child thinks, “Hmmm….maybe, in order to get mom’s/dad’s attention again, I just need to do this behavior longer and louder.
+So your child thinks, “Hmmm….maybe, in order to get mom’s/dad’s attention again, I just need to do this behavior longer and louder.
 Maybe that will get their attention and give me that response that I’m used to.”
-So the behavior – the tantrum or the night waking, in our examples – suddenly gets way worse.
-This is the “burst” in “extinction burst” — there’s a sudden and unexpected burst of the behavior you’re trying to get rid of.
+So, the behavior – the tantrum or the night waking, in our examples – suddenly gets way worse.
+This is the “burst” in “extinction burst.”
+There’s a sudden and unexpected burst of the behavior you’re trying to get rid of.

 Extinction Bursts and Your Baby or Toddler’s Sleep Training